 Based on demand from organizations focused on specific sectors, we are adapting the ODIN model to sector specific assessments.
-Our work on an assessment tool for gender data is a principle focus of this work.
-We are also conducting research into expanding our focus on national statistics to include microdata as well.
+Our work on an assessment tool for gender data is a prime example.
+We are also conducting expanded research on national statistics to include microdata as well.

 The ODIN website provides access to scores for all rounds of our annual assessments since 2015.
 The website displays a map of the world showing the countries included in the most recent assessment.
 Colors indicate the range of the overall ODIN scores by quintiles.
 Clicking on a country brings up information on each country’s scores and rank.
 Users can navigate to Country Profile pages for more information on specific countries or use the Rankings and both country and regional comparison pages for broader analysis.
 Annual reports are available for download.
 Users can also access and download the ODIN data used to construct scores and ranks.